 Mr. David Sergeenko was appointed as a Minister of Labour, Health and Social Affairs of Georgia in 2012.
 Mr. Sergeenko manages the biggest budget among the ministries in Georgia.

 2013 Mr. Sergeenko introduced Universal Health Care System in Georgia.
-This program had a big impact on Georgian citizens: twice as many people were able to receive medical care, and it decreased out of pocket spending of citizens on healthcare by 25%.
+This program had a big impact on Georgian citizens: twice as many people were able to receive medical care, and it significantly decreased out of pocket spending of citizens on healthcare.

 2015 Mr. Sergeenko in partnership with CDC and GILEAD Sciences Inc. launched an ambitious program – Elimination of Hepatitis C in Georgia.
 The program includes diagnosis, treatment and monitoring of the patients infected with Hepatitis C. In order to implement elimination program and prevent spread of the virus, the Ministry has introduced various control mechanisms and regulations.
 This program continues to be one of the first most successful public private partnerships of its scale.